rezasec/Cybrary-labs/cryptographic-hash-functions/README.md

 # Cryptographic Hash Functions

-This lab covers the fundamentals of hashing using OpenSSL in a Linux environment.
-It explores how hash values are generated, how they change with even minor file edits, and how hashes are used for verifying file integrity.
+In this lab, I explored the basics of hashing with OpenSSL in a Linux environment.
+I learned how hashes are generated, how tiny file changes affect them, and how they're used to check file integrity.

 ## Key Concepts
 - Hashing is a one-way function that creates a fixed length fingerprint of file content